CarlFredriksson/RL_an_introduction/Chapter_6/chapter_6_exercises.md

 **My answer:**

-On option is to use Monte Carlo prediction with sample averaging (first-visit or every-visit), which will converge to the true values $v_\pi$ (unlike using a fixed value $\alpha$).
+One option is to use Monte Carlo prediction with sample averaging (first-visit or every-visit), which will converge to the true values $v_\pi$ (unlike using a fixed value $\alpha$).
 However, convergence is only guaranteed in the limit.

 A better option is to use value/policy iteration from dynamic programming.
 However, this requires specifying the dynamics function of the problem.